-4.2 CISE Support Team
+4.2 Technical and Operational Support

-To support the activities of the CISE stakeholders, EMSA and JRC have established a pre-operational organisation and several support processes:
+To support the activities in the CISE Network, EMSA provides a Technical and Operational support service to all the CISE stakeholders at no cost.
+Within this service, EMSA established an operational organisation and several support processes:

 - incident and problem management;

 - node configuration;

 - node maintenance;

 - node deployment;

 - adaptor development;

-conformity testing.
+- conformity testing.

-Technical and operational support is provided by the CISE Support Team which is organised at 3 levels:
+Technical and operational support is provided by the CISE Support Team at EMSA, which is organised in 3 levels: